Quick overview

 How not to fall for

 - Do your research: do your research on the company or person offering the job.
-Find reviews, discussions on the subject, etc. In most cases, you’ll find enough information and personal testimonials to help you make a decision.
+Find reviews, discussions on the subject, etc. In most cases, you will find enough information and personal testimonials to help you make a decision.

 - If someone promises you high earnings for minimal effort and risk, it’s probably not just that.

-- Recruiting first: If the job offer emphasizes recruiting more members, it will most likely be a pyramid scheme.
+- Recruiting first: If the job offer emphasizes recruiting other members, it will most likely be a pyramid scheme.

 - Requirement for initial investment: also beware if you are asked to make an investment to start with.
 This is not normal for standard job offers and indicates that it is likely to be a pyramid scheme or other unfair practice to get money out of you.